rcsjunior1987/Cloud_Computing/Assessment1/README.md

 # 1. INTRODUCTION

-La Liga mashup is a node-based software, part of the assessment one from CAB432 of Semester 1 in 2020.
 Throughout this software, a user clicks in the picture of a club from the Spanish soccer league to view who the team's current players are.
 Furthermore, the user may click in a link to view how the last season table looked after the matches played, possible by API's manipulation from the server-side and bootstrap, Html and CSS from the client-side.
 Sports DB API
 Home URL: thesportsdb.com/
 Sports DB API is an open crowd-sourced database of sports artwork and metadata with free APIs generates by user contribution, which allows users to query teams, players in teams, player details, player contract details, and just about any player or team data from a broad range of sports such as soccer/football and handball (TheSportsDB, 2020).